 - Pure Pilates Training is a continuous monthly charge, and remains in effect until a BHF cancellation form is completed.

-- Memberships are nontransferable.
+- Memberships are nontransferable

 - You may cancel the agreement without any penalty or further obligation within three business days from your joining date.
-The notice of cancellation must be in writing, signed by you, and sent to the facility by mail or hand delivered.
+The notice of cancellation must be in writing, signed by you, and sent to the facility by mail or hand delivered

 - Rights to premature cancellation:

 - If, upon medical doctor’s written order, you cannot physically receive the services because of significant physical disability for a period in excess of three months.
-Thirty days written notice is required from your physician and you.
+Thirty days written notice is required from your physician and you

 - If you move residence more than 25 miles from the Facility.
-Proof of new residency as part of your thirty day notice.
+Proof of new residency as part of your thirty day notice

-- Upon death, your estate shall be relieved of any further obligation for payment under the contract not then due and owing.
+- Upon death, your estate shall be relieved of any further obligation for payment under the contract not then due and owing

-- If the services cease to be offered as stated in the agreement.
+- If the services cease to be offered as stated in the agreement

 - A member in good standing may add a spouse or family member to their individual membership at any time thus altering their membership category.
-You may also remove a family member upon receipt of a request of thirty days written notice.
+You may also remove a family member upon receipt of a request of thirty days written notice

 - Members will be required to pay the appropriate monthly dues which will be collected on the 15th of each month.
 Monthly payments delivered in person prior to the fifteenth 15th of each month will negate the automatic credit card debit for the following month.
 Fees for programs, services and products may be paid for with cash, check or credit card.
-Products are subject to sales tax.
+Products are subject to sales tax

-- Members are responsible for any damage to facility property and/or property of other members and their guests caused by themselves or their guests, except that due to ordinary wear or usage.
+- Members are responsible for any damage to facility property and/or property of other members and their guests caused by themselves or their guests, except that due to ordinary wear or usage

-- Members may request a temporary “freeze” on their account.
-Memberships may be “frozen” and dues suspended for a minimum of one month, but not to exceed six months, provided the following conditions are met:
+- Members may request a temporary “freeze” on their account Memberships may be “frozen” and dues suspended for a minimum of one month, but not to exceed six months, provided the following conditions are met:

-- The member’s account is paid up to date.
+- The member’s account is paid up to date

-- A Freeze Request Form is signed and on file in the Membership Office.
+- A Freeze Request Form is signed and on file in the Membership Office

-- There is a $5/month maintenance fee per account.
+- There is a $5/month maintenance fee per account

-- For your child’s safety, BHF must have a registration form completed on the first visit for each child using the Babysitting service.
+- For your child’s safety, BHF must have a registration form completed on the first visit for each child using this service.
 Each parent/legal guardian will sign his or her child in and out each visit.
 Children must be signed in and out by the same person unless staff is notified otherwise.

 - Raisins and/or wheat crackers are provided if your child would like a snack.
 Parents can bring peanut-free snacks that are easy to eat (finger food) and don’t require refrigeration or heating.
 If your child brings a drink, please make sure there is a lid on the cup.
 Bottles are welcome as long as they do not need to be heated or refrigerated, and have been prepared ahead of time.
 Please let the babysitting attendant know if your child needs a bottle and/or has any food allergies.